Skip to main

 University-wide Navigation

-The University of Kentucky, College of Nursing is seeking a Regular Title Series (tenure eligible) Assistant Professor.
-This position is a 10-month appointment with an anticipated Distribution of Effort of about 40% Teaching and Advising, 0% Clinical Practice Activities, 45% Research and Scholarly Activity, and 15% Service/Professional Development which will be reviewed annually.
-We anticipate a start date on or after August 1, 2024.
+The University of Kentucky, College of Nursing invites qualified candidates to apply for this Clinical Title Series (tenure-ineligible) Assistant Professor position.
+This position is a 12-month appointment with an anticipated Distribution of Effort of about 55-70% Teaching and Advising, 20-35% Administration, 5% Scholarly Activity, and 5% Service and professional development, which will be reviewed annually.
+We anticipate a start date of July 1, 2025, but no later than August 1, 2025.
+An earlier date is subject to negotiation.

 Assistant, Associate, or Professor (open rank) Special Title Series